top of page

 This is the heart of individual therapy: creating a relationship with yourself that is honest, compassionate, and capable of transformation—not in spite of difficulty, but through it.

-Individual Therapy: Structure, Strategy, and Emotional Insight
+Individual Therapy: Structure and Strategy

 Unlike crisis-only models of care, this approach emphasizes long-term growth and emotional resilience.
 It is particularly well-suited for those who are high-functioning, self-reflective, and motivated to understand themselves on a deeper level—even if that motivation is sparked by burnout, confusion, anxiety, or a sense of disconnection.
+Sleep deprivation can exacerbate stress and anxiety, which many entrepreneurs experience.
+A pre licensed psychotherapist may also be involved in providing therapy under supervision, further contributing to a supportive and collaborative environment.

 What Individual Therapy Can Address